pytorch/pytorch/docs/source/onnx.rst

   Make sure the function has the same name as the ATen function, which may be declared in ``torch/_C/_VariableFunctions.pyi`` or ``torch/nn/functional.pyi`` (these files are generated at build time, so will not appear in your checkout until you build PyTorch).
-* The first arg is always the ONNX graph that is being built for export.
+* The first arg is always the ONNX graph that is being built for export (except for advanced symbolic functions).
   Other arg names must EXACTLY match the names in the ``.pyi`` file, because dispatch is done with keyword arguments.
+* Advanced symbolic functions may accept an additional `torch.onnx.SymbolicContext` object as the first argument (before the `Graph` object).
+  `torch.onnx.SymbolicContext` is defined in "torch/onnx/__init__.py".
+  In order for the symbolic function to be recognized as advanced symbolic function, the first argument MUST be annotated as `torch.onnx.SymbolicContext`.
+  Hence extra context can be accessed through `torch.onnx.SymbolicContext`
 * In the symbolic function, if the operator is in the `ONNX standard operator set <https://github.com/onnx/onnx/blob/master/docs/Operators.md>`_, we only need to create a node to represent the ONNX operator in the graph.